Darkvinx88/TvLauncher/README.md

 **Method 1: Startup Folder (Recommended)**
 1. Press `Win + R` to open Run dialog
 2. Type `shell:startup` and press Enter
-3. Right-click your launcher `.bat` file → Create shortcut
+3. Right-click your launcher `.bat` or `.exe` file → Create shortcut
 4. Drag the shortcut into the Startup folder
 5. ✅ Launcher will start automatically after login